Why Is Customer Lifetime Value Important?

 e.
 Is a high-value customer treated the same as a low-medium value customer?

 f.
-Is the team being efficient with resolving issues?
+Is the team efficient with resolving issues?

 g.
 Are issues being addressed on time?